Cup-of-Code/Cyberdeck/README.md

 IDEA: Inspired by the technology in William Gibson's book Neuromancer, a lot of people have been building their own version of a cyberdeck.
 What is a cyberdeck you ask?
 According to ![cyberdeck.cafe](cyberdeck.cafe):

-  "A cyberdeck is a personal mobile computer found in many cyberpunk novels and video games that is used by hackers or "Deckers" to temporarily connect their mind or "jack in" to cyberspace".
-"In the real world, cyberdecks are **Artisan Crafted Computers** often powered by single board computers with some sort of display and keyboard made in the cyberpunk aesthetic."
+*"A cyberdeck is a personal mobile computer found in many cyberpunk novels and video games that is used by hackers or "Deckers" to temporarily connect their mind or "jack in" to cyberspace. [...]
+In the real world, cyberdecks are **Artisan Crafted Computers** often powered by single board computers with some sort of display and keyboard made in the cyberpunk aesthetic."*

 Being inspired by the decks that are showcased on the website as well as the ![r/cyberdeck](reddit.com/r/cyberdeck) subreddit I came up with my own version of an artisian crafted computer.
 A dual screen, mechanical keyboard, Raspberry Pi powered "portable" computer.
 Below you can see an idea of what it could look like: